gastonamengual/airdelay-predictor/README.md

 # Flight Delay Predictor

-This project is being developed as part of a job interview for an airline company.
 This project is an API designed to predict flight delays based on various input features.
 It includes two primary endpoints:

 ## Train Endpoint